msystang/ios-structs-classes-lab/README.md

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?

+Answer: The value for jason.name will be "Jason" because the latest assignment of jason.name is as "Jason".
+Even though jason pulls properties from the class Giant whose initial value for property for name is (something), and then reassigned to "edgar", the final assignment to the property is "Jason".
+This is a value type.

 ## Question 4